axibase/atsd/api/network/series.md

 Text inserted with the `x:` field annotates the accompanying numeric value and is not part of the series composite key.

-Series tags, on the other hand, are part of each series' composite primary key.
+Series tags, on the other hand, are part of each series composite primary key.

 Since the total number of unique tag value identifiers is [limited](README.md#schema) to `16,777,215`, series tags are not recommended for high cardinality fields such as random values or continuously incrementing values (time, counters).